 Once classification is complete, results are immediately imported into the classing facility’s database and made available to the customer.
 Then, at the gin, each bale is labeled with a PBI tag, which includes a twelve-digit number and barcode identifying the classing office, gin, and bale.
 Each ID number is logged into a database.

-The PBI system is part of cotton’s traceability journey, allowing it to be tracked from the field to the classing office.
-Each cotton module is labeled in the field with an identification number that links it to the producer, field, and seed variety.
-Then, at the gin, each ID number is logged into a database, and each bale is labeled with a PBI tag with a twelve-digit number and barcode identifying the classing office, gin, and bale.
+The PBI system is part of cotton’s traceability journey, allowing it to be tracked from the gin to the classing office.
+At the gin, each bale is labeled with a PBI tag with a twelve-digit number and barcode identifying the classing office, gin, and bale.
 Samples taken at the gin for classing are also labeled with PBI tags.

 The PBI tag follows each cotton sample through testing at the classing office.
 The results are linked to the bale and stored in the USDA AMS Cotton and Tobacco Program’s National Database by PBI number.
 This data can only be accessed by either the owner of the cotton or the owner’s authorized agent.